OWASP/www-chapter-jacksonville/index.md

 ![OWASP-Jax-Logo](assets/images/OWASP_Jacksonville.PNG)

-Our meetings are offered on the **3rd Monday of every month** in room 5.
-Our meetings are currently held at Star-V  7020 A C Skinner Pkwy UNIT 180, Jacksonville, FL 32256.
-Please note that there are 3 entrances; only the one perpendicular to the street is unlocked after 5pm EST. Please use the side entrance as seen in the picture.
-Thanks to our new sponsors at [Star V Learning Centers](https://starv.tech/) .
+**When:** 3rd Monday of the month at 6:30PM ET

+**Where:** Star V Learning Center, 7020 A C Skinner Pkwy UNIT 180, Jacksonville, FL 32256

+**Details:** Please note that there are 3 entrances; only the one perpendicular to the main street is unlocked after 5pm ET.
+Please use the side entrance as seen in the picture below.

 ![Side-Entrance](assets/images/Side_Entrance.jpg)